 For resistant cases, I test for neurotransmitters through a company called NeuroScience.
 This tells me which neurotransmitters are high, which are low, and which precursors and cofactors an individual needs in order to help restore balance.
 Unfortunately the test is not covered by insurance, but I have found it to be very helpful for many of my more challenging patients.

 If you have the ability to see a naturopathic doctor near you, that is always the best choice.
 However, if you do not live near one and would like to try either L-Tryptophan or GABA, these are brands I like and trust.
-(Bonus: free shipping over $30!)
+(Bonus: FREE Shipping!)